NeuroTechX/ntx_slack_archive/_barcelona.md

  >Hello everyone, my name is Cristina, I'm a biomedical software engineer.
 I'm currently moving to Barcelona, so I'm interested in networking.
 Nice to meet you :)

+4/22/2017 6:42 PM

+ **pskorupinski** :

+ >Hello everyone, I live in El Born, Barcelona.
+It would be great to network chrisz!